kevintruong/til/Synchronization,-Part-2:-Counting-Semaphores.md

 This page introduces unnamed semaphores.
 Unfortunately Mac OS X does not support these yet.

 First decide if the initial value should be zero or some other value (e.g. the number of remaining spaces in an array).
-Unlike pthread mutex there are not shortcuts to creating a semaphore - use 'sem_init'
+Unlike pthread mutex there are not shortcuts to creating a semaphore - use `sem_init`
 ```C
 sem_t s;
 int main() {